 We had a Caesar Salad with Cajun Chicken as appetizer.
 It was $11.95.

 This is one of the special of the day; Salmon Burger with Yam Fries.
 It’s served open faced and the salmon is drizzled with teriyaki sauce.
 Lorna loves the thickly cut yam fries.
 The special is $10.95.
-More on following page.
-Click here to continue reading
+Continue reading

 With the new allowance for cross border shopping, the line up at the border crossing is expected to be longer.

 It was not as bad as we thought as there were many lanes opened.